 In December last year, testing of the Microlino 2.0 began in Turin, Italy.
 In February, the company said that it is “really happy” with the initial testing of the first Microlino 2.0 prototype mule.
 It uses a newly engineered chassis with a wider rear axle and independent suspension, and it said that this “has greatly improved the overall handling and comfort.”
 The recent developments strengthen confidence in the company’s announced market launch timeline of this year.

-Microlino was showcasing its product at the company’s flagship store in Zurich last month.
-It was displaying the concept version for customers to sit in and get a demo.
-In October, Microlino said that besides the prototype mule it is working in parallel on the electronics integration.
-It Instagramed a clip of a test bench showing the car’s components including the motor, battery, heater etc. testing before combining into one fully functional system.
+Micro Mobility showcased its product at the company’s flagship store in Zurich in November 2020.
+It displayed the concept version for customers to sit in and get a demo.
+In October 2020, the company said that it is working in parallel on the electronics integration besides the prototype mule.
+It Instagrammed a clip of a test bench showing the car’s components, including the motor, battery, heater, etc., testing before combining into one fully functional system.

 Ex-Tesla Director keeping an eye on the development

 Microlino revealed at the end of June 2020 that Jochen Rudat, the former Director of Tesla (Central Europe), will join its Advisory Board to help it in the rollout of its first model rollout.
 It is worth noting that Rudat has a strong background in bringing an EV start-up to success.
 He was Tesla’s first employee in Switzerland in 2009 and worked at that company for 10 years.
 Under his lead, Tesla functioned with a team of 300 employees, opened 35 stores, and launched the Roadster, Model S, Model X, and Model 3 in the Old Continent.